 With all the focus on networking, LinkedIn, and other social media for job searching, you may wonder if you still need to have a resume.
 The answer?
 A 100% YES.
-A well-written, concise resume (and one that’s in the best resume format, which is dependent on a few things that we’ll review below) plays a crucial role in any job search.
+A well-written, concise resume (one that’s fitted in one of the best resume formats, which is dependent on a few things that we’ll review below) plays a crucial role in any job search.
 How do you maximize the chances that your resume will grab the attention of a recruiter or hiring manager?

 You need to ensure that your resume is brief, easy to read, and quickly conveys your key accomplishments.
 In theory, a resume, along with a cover letter, presents the required qualifications and related work experience in a way that will convince the employer to meet the candidate.